 Clothing stores women over 50 respect

-Boden | Nooworks (California brand) | J.Jill | Pact (All Cotton) | Quince (Natural fabrics) | Old Navy | Eileen Fisher |
+Boden | Nooworks (California brand) | J.Jill | Pact (All Cotton) | Quince (Natural fabrics) | Old Navy | Eileen Fisher | Universal Standard.

-What are your pet peeves on fashion marketed to women over 50?
+What are your pet peeves about fashion marketed to women over 50?
 Do you disagree with any of the above?
 There are no rules for older women but I would love to get your opinion in the comments below.